Skip to main content

 Enter the edit page.
 Since the form container is bound to the Purchase Order data source, child table data cannot be obtained directly.
 You need to manually call the "Built-in Data Table Query" method to get child table data.

-Add a "Built-in Data Table Query" method on the current page, named getOrderDetail:
+Add a new "Built-in Data Table Query" method on the current page, named getOrderDetail:

 1. Configure data table: Select Purchase Product Details (order_items)